W&T Offshore (WTI) Valuation Review

 For W&T Offshore (NYSE:WTI) out of the analyst recommendations 0 analysts recommend stock a Buy, 0 rate the stock Outperform, 2 analysts recommend to Hold the stock, 0 rate Underperform and 0 analysts recommend the stock a Sell.

-Shares of W&T Offshore (NYSE:WTI) has a market capitalization of $909.41 Million and its number of outstanding shares are 136.96 Million.
-During previous trade 3.15 Million shares of W&T Offshore (NYSE:WTI) exchanged hands whereas on average almost 2.35 Million shares has been traded.
+Shares of W&T Offshore (NYSE:WTI) has a market capitalization of $1.05 Billion and its number of outstanding shares are 141.19 Million.
+During previous trade 3.45 Million shares of W&T Offshore (NYSE:WTI) exchanged hands whereas on average almost 2.48 Million shares has been traded.